 She holds a Bachelor of Arts in Sociology from Roanoke College in Salem, Va.
 What inspires Dani?
 “Bringing individuals together in community is what inspires me.
 I love facilitating connections that lead to empowering conversations and the opportunity for introspection.”

-Danielle Williams, Instructional Design and Development Specialist, is currently on the client team serving USAID’s Office for Foreign Disaster Assistance (OFDA) training unit.
-She works closely with team members and client stakeholders to develop training standards and engaging e-learning programs for the humanitarian organization.
+Danielle Williams, Senior Instructional Design Specialist, is currently on the client team serving USAID’s Food for Peace training unit.
+She designs learning experiences for effective learning, supporting FFP in achieving their organizational goals.
 Previously, Danielle worked at two property management firms, where she used various proven training models and methodologies in combination with mobile technology to improve staff learning and performance.
 She has also served in public education as a specialist in instructional design, training, and facilitation.
 She earned her Master of Arts in adult education and training from the University of Phoenix in Phoenix, Ariz., and her Bachelor of Science in English education from Bowie State University in Bowie, Md.
 What inspires Danielle?
 “Music is my biggest inspiration because it gives people the ability to connect on a personal level.”

 Emily Dockery, Training Coordinator, is part of Greenleaf’s team that is serving USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) training unit.
 Emily provides support to the training team, schedules and arranges logistics for training courses, maintains the learning management system (LMS), and assists OFDA learners with the LMS and course registration.
 Prior to joining Greenleaf, Emily provided a high level of customer service to senior researchers, visitors, and guests as the Receptionist at the RAND corporation in Arlington, Va.
 Emily has also worked in marketing, communications, and volunteer management in the U.S., Azerbaijan, and Cambodia.
 Emily earned her Bachelor of Arts in History from Brigham Young University in Provo, Utah.
 What inspires Emily?
 “Artists, specifically writers.
 I think stories brighten our lives.
 My favorite poet, John Keats, wrote, 'A thing of beauty is a joy forever.'
 I think stories in any shape or form helps sustain people in both good times and bad.”